EarthObservation/ARSET23/Optical/README.md

-# Change detection with optical time series
+# Crop mapping with time series

-Materials for the *Remote Sensing and Change Detection with Sentinel Time Series Data*.
+Materials for the *Crop Mapping using Synthetic Aperture Radar (SAR) and Optical Remote Sensing*.

 Prepared by:
 Krištof Oštir